16 Best Wiki Software Tools in 2026

 Learn more about the differences between a knowledge base and a wiki: Wiki vs knowledge base.

-Key features of wiki software
+Types of wiki software

-Public vs. private wiki software
+Public wiki software

 First, it's important to distinguish between public and private wiki software.